kcdstoragews/lab/README.md

 You will create two types of quotas:

-1. limit the number of PVC a user can create
+1. Limit the number of PVC a user can create
-2. limit the total capacity a user can create
+2. Limit the total capacity a user can consume

+Take a look at _rq-pvc-count-limit.yaml_ and _rq-sc-resource-limit.yaml_ and then apply them:

 ```console
 kubectl create namespace control